info201b-au20/project-InfoBG-Group2/README.md

 - [US_Gun_Violence](https://www.kaggle.com/ericking310/us-gun-violence) gathered by Eric Jing.
 The datasets collected all the recorded gun violence incidents in the U.S. between January 2013 to March 2018.
 There are 239,677 observations and 29 features in the data.
 Question-related to the dataset could be What states have the highest incidents per capita per year?
 How has this metric changed over time?
 - Zeeshan-ul-hassan Usmani compiled [US Mass Shootings](https://www.kaggle.com/zusmani/us-mass-shootings-last-50-years) from multiple other datasets and sources to create a large data set with key points and information about mass shootings in the past 50 years.
 It contains 320 observations and 13 features.
 The question we can ask from the dataset is do specific states have higher rates of shootings than other states?
 - [Crime and Incarceration in the US](https://www.kaggle.com/christophercorrea/prisoners-and-crime-in-united-states) collected by user ChrisC.
 It is about the statistics of crime and prisoner figures in different states from 2001-2017.
 It contains 816 observations and 17 features.
 Some of the questions we can ask are what is the relationship between incarceration rates and crime rates and does mass incarceration improve public safety.
-- [Crime in Context](https://www.kaggle.com/marshallproject/crime-rates)collected by The Marshall Project.
+- [Crime in Context](https://www.kaggle.com/marshallproject/crime-rates) collected by The Marshall Project.
 (Acquired from the FBI Uniform Crime Reporting program's "Offenses Known and Clearances by Arrest" database.)
 It is about the number of different types of violent crimes in police jurisdictions.
 It contains 2829 observations and 15 features.
 By using this datasets, it can help us dive into the questions like, are violent crimes in the U.S. rising or falling and do some specific areas have a higher rate of violent crimes than the others.